XPorted/xported-cli/docs/getting-started.md

 xported-cli init --force
 ```

-This creates a `xported.toml` configuration file that defines your directory settings.
+This creates a `.xported` configuration file that defines your directory settings.

 ## Getting Help